asik/ValueCollections/README.md

 Value types support `default` initialization, which would be an invalid state for this type (it would throw `NullReferenceException` when you'd' try to do anything with it).
 This is easy to run into and the compiler wouldn't be able to help you spot it.
-`ImmutableArray` seems to cater to experts writing low-allocation code (e.g. Roslyn); `Block` tries to be more general-purpose.
+`ImmutableArray` seems to cater to experts writing low-allocation code (e.g. Roslyn); `ValueArray` tries to be more general-purpose.

-### Won't this be slow compared to `T[]`?
-It leverages optimizations in `ImmutableArray` to make `for` and `foreach` as fast as or faster than any other collection.
+### Performance considerations
+`foreach` is optimized not to allocate and the performance is on par with native arrays.

-It tries to leverage available optimizations in LINQ as well.
+We try to leverage available optimizations in LINQ as well, allowing casts to `ICollection` and `IList` (but you should not use these interfaces).

+Of course Equality and `GetHashCode` become O(n) since they have to consider all elements.

-Equality is as fast or faster than `SequenceEquals`, except for arrays of blittable types, which .NET optimizes to a memcmp.
+Equality leverages all optimizations in `Enumerable.SequenceEquals`, e.g. arrays of blittable structs get optimized to a memcmp.

-`GetHashCode` is fast but O(n) since it considers all elements.
+`GetHashCode` relies on `System.HashCode` for security and performance.

 `ToString` strongly optimizes for usefulness over speed.
 It should be fine for logging, but if squeezing every bit of performance matters, you might want to implement your own.

+* Perf warning: note that collection expressions are less efficient than using the type's own methods directly. `[]` incurs a run-time length check, `ValueArray<T>.Empty` does not.
+Object spread syntax incurs a redundant temporary copy, `ValueArray.Create` and `ValueArray.ToValueArray` don't.
+For the technical details, see [this issue](https://github.com/dotnet/csharplang/discussions/9697) on the C# design repo.
+Please upvote it if this matters to you.

-### How can I customize equality?
+### Can I provide a custom comparer?
-Derive from the type, implement `IEquatable<T>.Equals` and override `GetHashCode` so that two instances that compare equal also return the same hash code.

-Alternatively, the `IImutableList` interface provides some methods that allow you to pass an `EqualityComparer`.

-I'm aware that this is not great, but that's also how records and tuples work.
-Allowing you to pass an `EqualityComparer` at creation would significantly alter and complicate the design of this type, I think.
+No. I may consider adding this feature at a later point.

 ### Can I use this on .NET Framework?
-Yes, provided you are using a .NET Standard 2.0 compatible version (4.6.2 and above, I believe.)
+Yes, provided you are using a .NET Standard 2.0 compatible version.
-Side note: you can use records on .NET Framework.